louiskwt/teach-myself-cs/system/coad/notes.md

 		> large collections of servers that provide services over the Internet; some providers rent dynamically varying numbers of servers as a utility.

+**Questions Ahead**

+- How are programs written in a high-level language, such as C or Java, translated into the language of the hardware, and how does the hardware execute the resulting program?

+- What is the interface between the software and the hardware, and how does software instruct the hardware to perform needed functions?

+- What determines the performance of a program, and how can a programmer improve the performance?

+- What techniques can be used by hardware designers to improve performance?

+- What are the reasons for and the consequences of the recent switch from sequential processing to parallel processing?